 Why decking matters during DFW roof work

-North Texas roofs deal with heat, hail, wind, ventilation stress, and repeated storm cycles.
+Roofs across Frisco, Plano, McKinney, and the wider DFW metro deal with heat, hail, wind, ventilation stress, and repeated storm cycles.
+Summer attic temperatures in North Texas commonly climb past 130 degrees, and DFW hail events often run 1 to 2 inches, so the sheathing under the shingles works hard year-round.
 Decking problems can come from old leaks, trapped attic moisture, poor ventilation, previous repairs, impact damage, or long-term water intrusion at roof details.

 Warning signs before tear-off